Skip to content

 If several substantive notes produce no results:

-When coverage becomes non-zero, reopen Connections from a meaningful note and preview one result.
+When eligible coverage is current, reopen Connections from a meaningful note.
+Preview one result.

 Choose the right starting point